When Is Medicare Free, and How Much Do Most People Pay?

 - Work with a financial advisor to limit the high-income Medicare surcharge

-An estimated 30% to 45% of those who are eligible for low-income discount programs are not enrolled, showing how important it is to check your eligibility for each savings program.
+An estimated 30% to 45% of people eligible for low-income discount programs are not enrolled, showing how important it is to check your eligibility for each savings program.

 Frequently asked questions